SmtTheSE/-Big-Data-Analysis-and-Visualization-Dev/README.md

 1. Check that all data files are included in the repository
 2. Ensure file paths in the code match your repository structure
 3. Verify that all dependencies are listed in requirements.txt
+4. Make sure the build.sh script has execute permissions